 (53 mi / 1 h 5 min away, Stevens Pass) Visit early!
 Lake area surrounding the trailhead is very popular.

-- Peak season is July and August and is the best time to visit if you don’t want gloomy weather.
-Summer is the sunniest and there are a plethora of outdoor activities then.
+• Peak season is July and August, the best time to visit if you don’t want gloomy weather.
+Summer is the sunniest, and there are a plethora of outdoor activities then.

-- May-June and Sep-Oct is shoulder season.
-You may get lucky with weather and not have to deal with the crowds.
+• May-June and Sep-Oct is shoulder season.
+You may get lucky with the weather and not deal with the crowds.

 Emily and Berty are photographers and love exploring their local area.
 They’re constantly looking for hidden spots around Seattle.
-Go follow their blog and instagram to see their adventures in the PNW and beyond.
+Follow their blog and instagram to see their adventures in the PNW and beyond.

 Best Places to Stay